-The Luna PCI-e cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI-e card that typically resides within a custom computing or secure communications appliance.
+The Luna PCI cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI card that typically resides within a custom computing or secure communications appliance.
 The cryptographic module is contained in its own secure enclosure that provides physical resistance to tampering.
-The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI-e card.
-Figure 2-1 depicts the Luna PCI-e cryptographic module, with the Luna PED and iKeys used for authentication; Figure 2-2 depicts the short-form factor version of the Luna PCI-e.
+The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI card.

+Figure 2-1 depicts the Luna PCI cryptographic module, Luna PED and iKeys used for authentication.

-The cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI-e communications interface.
+A cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI communications interface.
 The module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
 Access to key material and cryptographic services for users and user application software is provided through the PKCS #11 programming interface.
 The module may host multiple user definitions or "partitions" that are cryptographically separated and are presented as "virtual tokens" to user applications.
 Each partition must be separately authenticated in order to make it available for use.

-This Security Policy is specifically written for the Luna PCI-e cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.
+This Security Policy is specifically written for the Luna PCI cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.